Fat and Oil in Pizza Dough Explained: Why to Use It and How It Affects the Dough [Texture, Flavor & More]

 Oil and Fat in Dough: Introduction

-While this article focuses on the role of fat in pizza dough, the information applies to all dough types.
+While this article focuses on the role of oil and fat in pizza dough, the information applies to all dough types.

 From a technical standpoint, adding fat to dough ‘oils’ and ‘lubricates’ the dough.
 Essentially, the gluten structure and starch grains in the dough become coated with fat.